 - Waldorf kindergarten teacher or assistant if you are able to observe regularly in the grade school and can fulfill the practice teaching requirements

 - Lead teacher in another school where you can implement Waldorf principles and methods

-- Applications for our cohort entering July 2018 will be available October 1, 2017.
-Online versions and pdf downloads will be available here; you may also request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.
+- We are now accepting applications for our 2018-21 cohort.
+Apply online or download a pdf of the application form.
+Or you may request to have a paper version sent to you by filling out an inquiry form or by contacting us at 845-425-0055 x20.